 Configuring Email Notification

-Email Notification section is shown in the end of the same webpage.
-User needs to configure the following fields:
+Email Notification section is shown at the end of the same webpage.
+The user needs to configure the following fields:

-Click on advanced button to see all the options related to Email Notification.
+Click on an advanced button to see all the options related to Email Notification.

 - SMTP server: SMTP Server stores the information about SMTP Server i.e. the IP number or fully qualified name of the server.
 For demonstration, In this tutorial, we will use Gmail’s SMTP server.